 This does not constitute tax advice.
 Consult your tax advisor.
 There are fees, expenses, taxes and penalties associated with IRAs.

 Investors should consider the investment objectives, risks, charges, and expenses of a fund carefully before investing.
-Download a prospectus that contains this and other information about a fund, and read it carefully before investing.
+Download a prospectus or summary prospectus, if available, that contains this and other information about a fund, and read it carefully before investing.